viadeo/kasper-framework/doc/Auto-exposition.rst

      // getters & setters
   }

-Query objects will be flattened by the framework to a query string, you should avoid having complex structures.
+Query objects will be flattened by the framework to a query string, you should **avoid having complex structures**.
 The framework will use the getters and setters during serialization/deserialization.
-The framework also supports deserialization to objects that don't have a default no arg constructor (yay!) another handy feature :)
+The framework also **supports deserialization to objects that don't have a default no arg constructor** (yay!) another handy feature :)

 We might also add later support of ser/deser based on fields (being able to mix methods and fields or juste use one or another).

 In case of an error a standard HTTP error code will be set with the reason for this error (you have it in the response body as json and in the headers).

 .. code-block:: json